-- leaving mature forest intact or restoring native vegetation, especially in areas adjoining public parkland and resource protection areas; - reducing the area of impervious surfaces and improving the capacity of soils to absorb and filter rainwater, for example by expanding areas of mulch and native vegetation; and

-• installing bioretention and rain harvesting measures such as swales, cisterns, rain barrels, dry wells, and rain gardens.
+- leaving mature forest intact or restoring native vegetation, especially in areas adjoining public parkland and resource protection areas; - reducing the area of impervious surfaces and improving the capacity of soils to absorb and filter rainwater, for example by expanding areas of mulch and native vegetation; and - installing bioretention and rain harvesting measures such as swales, cisterns, rain barrels, dry wells, and rain gardens.

-Only 32 percent of the respondents to our neighborhood survey reported stormwater management features on their properties, and county incentives such as the StormwaterWise Landscapes Program were little known and less used: only 15 percent of the respondents were aware of them, and only 3 percent took advantage of them.
-AFCA has an opportunity to explore ways of working with the county to better publicize such programs within our community.
+Only 32 percent of the respondents to our neighborhood survey reported stormwater management features on their properties, and county incentives were little known and less used: only 15 percent of the respondents were aware of them, and only 3 percent took advantage of them.
+AFCA has an opportunity to explore ways of working with the county to better publicize opportunities for technical assistance to homeowners.
 For its part, the county has an opportunity to offer incentives to homeowners to sustain or restore mature forest, especially on property bordering parks and resource protection areas.